Pemi Shore Cottages

 Pemigewasset River Hunting

-Visit the New Hampshire Fish & Game website for detailed information on hunting regulations or to get your hunting license online.
+Pemigewasset River hunting is regulated by the New Hampshire Fish and Game Department, which ensures sustainable practices through hunting seasons, bag limits, and licensing requirements.
+These regulations are designed to maintain wildlife populations at healthy levels while providing recreational opportunities for hunters.
 Successful completion of a Hunter Education course is required for NH hunters age 16+ for their first hunting license.
 You can get additional permits for turkey, bear, and other special game as well.

 NH Hunting Safety Rules